How to get started with Business Analysis?

 - Supportive – The one who is your friend.
 Can provide resources or help but may not be influential in a project.
 Kind of a helping hand.

-- Consulted – The one who knows his stuff and you may require to seek his/her help often.
+- Consulted – The one who knows his stuff and you may require seeking his/her help often.

 - Informed – The silent one, just keep him/her informed about the project.

-- Deciding on elicitation techniques – There are numerous techniques for electing requirements such as brainstorming, interviews, workshops etc. Well this is the time you can visits your stakeholder matrix to know about the stakeholder and his/her influence on the project.
+- Deciding on elicitation techniques – There are numerous techniques for electing requirements such as brainstorming, interviews, workshops, etc. Well, this is the time you can visit your stakeholder matrix to know about the stakeholder and his/her influence on the project.
 For example, a VP operations guy can be an influential person for a specific project but may not be the one to give you detailed process knowledge for your TO BE application.
-You may want to interview him for his point of view, concerns and thought process but might not invite him for a brainstorming or workshops sessions which may consume lot of his time from his already busy schedule.
-You must check the availability, influence level, position, interest level before making the choice of elicitation techniques.
+You may want to interview him for his point of view, concerns and thought process but might not invite him for a brainstorming or workshops sessions which may consume a lot of his time from his already busy schedule.
+You must check the availability, influence level, position, interest level before choosing elicitation techniques.

 - Doing your homework – Not all projects start with calling stakeholders for meetings, sending them surveys, or organizing workshops.
-Most of the them, if not all, improvement (aka digital transformation) projects do not start from the scratch in a way that, the business processes are already defined and followed, these are AS IS processes.
-For these projects, client may have the loads of documents depicting the process/ applications designed and other artifacts of the current application(s).
-Analyzing these set of documents, process flows, business rules is cumulatively referred to as document analysis.
-As a business analyst, you should have keen eye on details, and should note down any information which is ambiguous as any assumptions here may cause dearly in the future.
-So be prepared before getting out with stakeholders as this will save everyone’s time and you can decide better which stakeholder is required and what elicitation technique to use.
+Most of them, if not all, improvement (aka digital transformation) projects do not start from the scratch in a way that, the business processes are already defined and followed, these are AS IS processes.
+For these projects, the client may have the loads of documents depicting the process/ applications designed and other artifacts of the current application(s).
+Analyzing these set of documents, process flows, business rules are cumulatively referred to as document analysis.
+As a business analyst, you should have a keen eye for details and should note down any information which is ambiguous as any assumptions here may cause dearly in the future.
+So be prepared before getting out with stakeholders as this will save everyone’s time, and you can decide better which stakeholder is required and what elicitation technique to use.

-- Finally can you trace the requirements back– This is required during the testing phase as well when there are difference in the said requirements and finished product.
-As a business analyst you should be able to trace the requirement to its origin when required.
-The IT is ever-changing space and there might come a time when someone else will access your work to define a new change.
+- Finally, can you trace the requirements back– This is required during the testing phase as well when there are differences in the said requirements and finished product.
+As a business analyst, you should be able to trace the requirement to its origin when required.
+The IT is ever-changing space, and there might come a time when someone else will access your work to define a new change.
 So a well-documented and traceable requirements will save both time and energy and of course the frustration which we usually witness ourselves when going through missing/unambiguous requirements from others.